Code-Institute-Submissions/Gym-Startup/README.md

 The website focuses on a family friendly environment, helping families stay healthy together.
 As it is a family orientated gym I have envisioned each age group of a typical family to highlight what they may expect or would want from a gym of this nature.

+### Business Goals

+* To create a new website to generate an online presence to increase gym memberships
+* Provide a positive user experience that offers a user friendly approach providing all the information about the gym and its facilities
+* As the gym provides classes give brief descriptions of these and also a schedule of times and days they take place.
+* Provide location and contact details, including a contact form so that users and send in their details so we can contact them directly to then attend and sign up to the gym.
+* Show clear and concise pricing information and any additional pricing options.
+* Use a well presented branded and coloured scheme across all pages.

+### User Goals

+* A clear and easy to use site giving a positive user experience
+* A trustworthy and safe place to go, that may have possible existing member tesitmonials
+* A clear membership plan with pricing information
+* What facilitate are availble with the use of some imagery to show these
+* Where the gym is located with some contact information, some form of contact to show interest in joining the gym
+* Information on child care areas if this is available
+* See what is availble for all family memebers if I were to join

+### Returning User

+* To see the latest news and what upcoming events are going to take place
+* Any new classes or groups starting up

 # User Stories
 ### The parent